shouvik/social-integrator/HOW_TO_USE.md

 ---

-**Version:** 1.0.0
-**Build Status:** ✅ Passing
-**Test Status:** ✅ 6/6 tests passing

----

 This guide provides everything needed to integrate the OAuth Connector SDK into your application.
-For production deployments, be sure to review the security best practices and scaling considerations sections.
+For production deployments, review the security best practices and scaling considerations sections.